flmmartins/my-packer-templates/README.md

 The user-data template file which instructs the OS to configure the OS initial setup and user that packer will use.
 Instead of using ssh_username and ssh_password from packer I am generating a temporary SSH key which will be used as authentication and later removed from the image

-Additionaly I am also adding a password which will be requested to change on first login and my own SSH key to make things easier
+Additionaly I am also adding a password which should be changed on first login and my own SSH key to make things easier

 ## Things I tried and troubleshooting